davidyell/CakePHP-Proffer/docs/configuration.md

 			'square' => [	// Define the prefix of your thumbnail 'w' => 200,	// Width
 				'h' => 200,	// Height
-				'crop' => true	// Crop will crop the image as well as resize it 'jpeg_quality'	=> 100,
+				'crop' => true,	// Crop will crop the image as well as resize it 'jpeg_quality'	=> 100,
 				'png_compression_level' => 9
 			],